TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 The following table reveals the average rates associated with deductibles offered by most home insurers.

 |Deductible Level||Average Annual Homeowners Insurance Rate|

-If you want to save on insurance, consider holding your car and homeowners policies with the same insurance company.
+If you want to save on insurance, consider keeping your car and homeowners policies with the same insurance company.
 Bundling auto and homeowners insurance in Indiana can save you a substantial sum each month on your auto insurance bill.
-Bundling home and auto policies in Indiana leads to average annual savings of $147.
+Bundling home and auto policies in Indiana could lead to annual savings of up to $147.

 A great way to save is to bundle your home and auto insurance policies.
 Find a policy today!

-GEICo currently does offer home insurance in Indiana via a subsidiary.
+GEICO currently offers home insurance in Indiana through a subsidiary.

-This will vary by company.
+This varies by company.
 Some will not insure your dog purely because of the risk they associate with its breed.
 Others will limit your liability coverage.

 While state laws will not require home insurance, your mortgage or lender will require you to insure your home.

 The Zebra is not an insurance company.
 We’re an independent, unbiased partner for consumers, on a mission to help you compare insurance options apples-to-apples, so you can make a truly informed decision.
 We’re proud because: